 Of course, this is not the only reason that yoga has become so popular in recent years.
 There are countless causes for yoga’s rise in popularity.
 But to stay on course, aside from the many mental and physical benefits that greatly improve a recovering addict’s chances of staying sober.
 There are also social benefits to consider.

-In addiction recovery, a main reason people relapse is boredom and finding productive ways to occupy their time.
-Practicing yoga, whether alone or in a group at a nearby facility will fill up some free time that addict’s in recovery have.
 It is important that someone in recovery develops a routine, especially in early recovery.
-Adding yoga to their recovery tool belt not only provides the mentioned physical and mental benefits but it also helps someone combat boredom and gives them structure in their day to day activities.
+Adding yoga to their recovery tool belt not only provides the mentioned physical and mental benefits but also helps someone combat boredom and gives them structure in their day-to-day activities.

 Science and Yoga

 Some may be skeptical about the physical and mental benefits of yoga but there is a science to back up these claims.
 Yoga is categorized under Eastern medicine which can be looked down upon in modern western medical fields and western society.
 In our society, everyone wants a quick fix with a pill, where taking the time to practice yoga can provide similar results.

 There are many scientific studies that back the effectiveness of yoga for addiction recovery.
 A study conducted in 2013 suggested an optimistic role of yoga in preventing and treating drug abuse.
 According to the study, boosting a person’s self-control makes them highly likely to avoid abusing drugs or alcohol.